greatest-ape/aquatic/README.md

 - IPv4 and IPv6 support
 - Optional access control (info hash filtering)
 - Built-in TLS support (HTTP and WebTorrent protocols)
+- Multithreaded design for handling large amounts of traffic
-- All data is stored in-memory, so there is no need to setup a database
+- All data is stored in-memory, so there is no need to configure a database

 ## Usage